Electron configuration: Ionization of the transition metals

 This phenomenon is only paradoxical if it is assumed that the energy order of atomic orbitals is fixed and unaffected by the nuclear charge or by the presence of electrons in other orbitals.
 If that were the case, the 3d-orbital would have the same energy as the 3p-orbital, as it does in hydrogen, yet it clearly does not.
 There is no special reason why the Fe^{2+} ion should have the same electron configuration as the chromium atom, given that iron has two more protons in its nucleus than chromium, and that the chemistry of the two species is very different.
 Melrose and Eric Scerri have analyzed the changes of orbital energy with orbital occupations in terms of the two-electron repulsion integrals of the Hartree–Fock method of atomic structure calculation.
-More recently Scerri has argued that contrary to what is stated in the vast majority of sources including the title of his previous article on the subject, 3d orbitals rather than 4s are in fact preferentially occupied.

 In chemical environments, configurations can change even more: Th^{3+} as a bare ion has a configuration of [Rn] 5f^{1}, yet in most Th^{III} compounds the thorium atom has a 6d^{1} configuration instead.
 Mostly, what is present is rather a superposition of various configurations.
 For instance, copper metal is poorly described by either an [Ar] 3d^{10} 4s^{1} or an [Ar] 3d^{9} 4s^{2} configuration, but is rather well described as a 90% contribution of the first and a 10% contribution of the second.
 Indeed, visible light is already enough to excite electrons in most transition metals, and they often continuously "flow" through different configurations when that happens (copper and its group are an exception).

 Similar ion-like 3d^{x} 4s^{0} configurations occur in transition metal complexes as described by the simple crystal field theory, even if the metal has oxidation state 0.
 For example, chromium hexacarbonyl can be described as a chromium atom (not ion) surrounded by six carbon monoxide ligands.
 The electron configuration of the central chromium atom is described as 3d^{6} with the six electrons filling the three lower-energy d orbitals between the ligands.
 The other two d orbitals are at higher energy due to the crystal field of the ligands.
 This picture is consistent with the experimental fact that the complex is diamagnetic, meaning that it has no unpaired electrons.
 However, in a more accurate description using molecular orbital theory, the d-like orbitals occupied by the six electrons are no longer identical with the d orbitals of the free atom.